Orange Honeydew Melon

 Current Facts

-Horseradish is an herbaceous perennial and member of the Brassicaceae family along with mustard, rutabaga, kale and daikon.
-Horseradish is grown mainly for its root which is used to make the popular condiment but the leaves have also long been used for both their culinary and medicinal attributes.
-There are three main varieties of horseradish used in commercial production today; Common, Bohemian and Big Top Western.
+Horseradish leaves, botanically classified as Armoracia rusticana, grow on an herbaceous perennial and are members of the Brassicaceae family along with mustard, rutabaga, kale, and daikon.
+Horseradish is grown mainly for its root which is used to make the popular condiment, but the leaves have also been used for both culinary and medicinal attributes.
+The leaves are not widely commercially cultivated and are typically found in home gardens and farmers markets.
+There are three main varieties of horseradish grown including Common, Bohemian, and Big Top Western.
+Its Latin name, Cochlearia armoracia was given by Linnaeus who thought the leaves resembled a type of long-handled spoon known as a cochleare.

 Nutritional Value